Fourier transform for quantum $D$-modules via the punctured torus mapping class group: Introduction

 \subsection{Acknowledgments}

-This paper is a companion to work in progress with D. Ben-Zvi~\cite{Ben-Zvi}, in which we generalize the elliptic double construction to arbitrary genus, and to any braided tensor category, using the language of topological field theory.
 We are grateful to D. Ben-Zvi, and to all three authors of \cite{Calaque2009}, for their many helpful discussions and encouragement, and to P. Roche for bringing the article \cite{Alekseev1996} to our attention.